 An antique auction is an opportunity to offer an item for bidding or to purchase an item through bidding.
-Held both in person and online, these types of auctions are particularly popular for antiques and collectibles where the value of a piece can fluctuate dramatically based on its popularity.
+Held both in person and online, these types of auctions are particularly popular for antiques and collectibles where the value of a piece can fluctuate dramatically based on its popularity and buyer demand.

-The seller can either auction items directly or consign them to an auction house.
+When it comes to auctions, a seller can either auction items directly or consign them to an auction house.
 An auction house provides more services, including valuation; advertising or marketing, including a catalog; and managing the actual bidding, payment process, and delivery; and has a pre-existing reputation and body of bidders.
-However, these services cost more than direct auctions, through charging premiums to sellers and buyers.
-Online auctions like eBay provide the auction platform and body of bidders, and so charge lower premiums, but the seller is still responsible for handing the transaction, so is at risk for buyer's fraud, and does not have the protection of professional valuation.
+However, these services cost more than direct auctions through charging premiums to sellers and buyers.
+Online auctions like eBay provide the auction platform and body of bidders and so charge lower premiums.
+However, the seller is still responsible for handing the transaction and is at risk for buyer's fraud, and the items don't have the protection of professional valuation.

 Seller premiums, the amount the seller pays to have an item auctioned, usually start at some minimum amount and are set at a certain percentage of the final price.
 Typically, the higher the price of the item is set, the lower the percent premium.
 Buyer premiums are also a percentage of the final price.